APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [Inkscape](https://inkscape.org/) - Inkscape is vector-based, open graphic manipulation tool often used as a counterpart to GIMP.
 - [TestFit](https://testfit.io/) - TestFit features algorithms and co-creation tools help developers, architects, urban planners and more to solve hotel, parking or multifamily building site plans in seconds.
 - [Delve](https://www.sidewalklabs.com/products/delve) - Delve uses generative design and AI to reveal the very best options for your project priorities and site design metrics.
+- [3D House Planner](https://3dhouseplanner.com/) - 3D House Planner is the professional 3D modeling web application that allows users to design houses and apartments.

 ### Urban Planning Tools and Platforms
 Software, tools, and platforms intended to assist general urban planning tasks and processes.